VikParuchuri/ds-webinar/presentation.md

 ---
 # Problem: Bias

-* People who made it through know more now
+* People who made it through too far from beginning stages
 * Not everyone wants to get to the same place

 ---